5 Ways to Make Good Managers Great Coaches

 - Provide managers with a tool to help them understand what coaching actions are important to each of their direct reports.

 How else can the manager know all the variables that contribute to an employee’s unique sense of self?
-Assessing the importance of specific coaching actions is a great way to start a dialogue around how to be an effective coach.
+Assessing the importance of specific performance management coaching actions is a great way to start a dialogue around how to be a great coach.

 - Train managers to have authentic, productive conversations with their direct reports about what they find important.